SkatAI/epitadb/docs/03-solutions/S5-normalize-treesdbp-solution.md

+* taxonomy : names, genres, species and varieties

-Finally the each column related to taxonomy will have its own table but the link between the trees and the taxonomy table will be kept in an intermediate table to keep the relation between the different taxonomy elements
+Each column related to taxonomy will have its own table but the link between the trees and the taxonomy table will be kept in an intermediate table to keep the relation between the different taxonomy elements

 ```
-CREATE TABLE tree_taxonomy (
+CREATE TABLE taxonomy (
     id SERIAL PRIMARY KEY,
     name_id INTEGER REFERENCES tree_name(id),
     species_id INTEGER REFERENCES tree_species(id),